OpenAI Webhooks Guide — How to Receive Real-Time Callbacks from OpenAI APIs

 Step 1: Project Configuration

-5. Enter your webhook URL (must be HTTPS for production)
+3. Register a new webhook endpoint URL (must be HTTPS in production)

-6. Select the events you want to receive
+4. Select the Batch and/or Deep Research events you want delivered

-7. Save the configuration and copy the signing secret
+5. Save the configuration and record the signing secret in your secrets manager

 Step 2: Webhook Endpoint Implementation